gregmsanderson/fly-live-beats/docs/10-aws-phoenix-clustering.md

 It _appears_ to create an endpoint which can then be used _across_ services.
 However I want containers to communicate within the _same_ service.
 It should be possible to use it for that _too_ (like `cluster.namespace`).
 Apparently it doesn't use DNS and so should be much better than service discovery using DNS.
 At least according to [this answer](https://stackoverflow.com/questions/76000775/aws-ecs-service-connect-versus-service-discovery).

-It _should_ be possible for `libcluster` to use it with `Cluster.Strategy.DNSPoll`.
+It _should_ be possible for `libcluster` to use `Cluster.Strategy.DNSPoll`.
 However when I tried, it wouldn't.
-Perhaps it was because of my security group settings.
-I did get it running (with side-car containers clearly being added to my tasks).
-They added a load of entries to the logs.
-But each `Node.list()` was `[]`.
+Perhaps it was because of my security group settings?
+Perhaps I was not using the correct namespace?
+Perhaps DNS resolution was not working?
+I did get it running (a side-car container was being added to each task which added a load of entries to the logs).
+However each call to `Node.list()` returned `[]`.

 ## Service discovery?